dd1947in/project_getting_and_cleaning_data/CodeBook.md

 -----------
    For this particular project the raw / pre-processed data is made available at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip   .
-   This zip file contains all the minute experiment and pre-processing details.
+   This zip file contains  experiment and pre-processing details.
+README.txt file is included to make sense of the dataset.